[Interview] Ex-UK envoy to Yemen: Houthis using Gaza to mask own agenda

 "A lot of their field commanders preferred to fight because they gained wealth, respect, and satisfaction from it.
 When you put to them an agreement in which they become civil servants, that's actually not such an attractive package," he said.

-"What they have morphed into in recent years is a free-fighting outfit.
+"What they have morphed into in recent years is a free fighting outfit.
 They love to fight.
 They enjoy conflict," said the ex-diplomat, who is now an adviser to the Counter Extremism Project, a non-profit group based in Germany and the US.

-"They're also deeply chauvinistic — they [the Houthis — a Shia Muslim sect] have an absolutely nauseating contempt for the Sunni Muslim population of Yemen, which is the majority," he said.
+"They're also deeply chauvinistic — they [the Houthis — who belong to a Shia Muslim sect] have an absolutely nauseating contempt for the Sunni Muslim population of Yemen, which is the majority," he said.

 "Then you add into this the peculiar Yemeni habit of chewing gat.
 Because they are gat-chewers, which isn't helpful: If you're already fired with religious or militant fervour, you chew gat, it makes you even more fervent," he added.